a-synchronous/rubico/README.md

 ## Installation
 with npm; `npm i rubico`

-the rest of this document is examples, documentation, and more examples.

 # Examples
 The following examples compare algorithmically equivalent code between promise chains, async/await, and rubico